elabftw/elabftw/doc/postinstall.rst

 By default, it is setup to use `pki.dfn.de <https://www.pki.dfn.de/zeitstempeldienst/>`_ as :abbr:`TSA (TimeStampingAuthority)`.
 It is free for researchers.
 The only problem, is that they don't have ETSI certification for this service (although their PKI infrastructure is certified ETSI TS 102 042).

-So if you need a stronger certification, you should go with a commercial solution providing an RFC 3161 way of timestamping documents.
+So if you need a stronger certification, you should go with a commercial solution providing an :rfc:`3161` way of timestamping documents.
 We recommend Universign.eu, as they are one of the most serious and recognized :abbr:`TSA (TimeStampingAuthority)` out there, but feel free to use the one you prefer.

 Ok, so how do I setup timestamping if I don't want to use the default setup ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^